duolu/mc_dd/README.md

 Low level (Arduino) motion control of a differential drive robot.
 MC means motion control, DD means differential drive.
 There will be another RD (rear wheel) drive version.

+The code is pretty rough right now.
+It will be improved in the coming months...

 ## Hardware Platform

 * [BOM](https://docs.google.com/document/d/10zGEh4VtFCSjgqvODvncWeysv7zEoIJzT93puMjv0hE/edit?usp=sharing)